asprasan/codedblurred/README.md

-# VideoReconCodedBlurred
+# Video reconstruction by spatio-temporal fusion of blurred-coded image pair
-Video reconstruction by spatio-temporal fusion of blurred-coded image pair.
+This repository contains inference code for **Video reconstruction by spatio-temporal fusion of blurred-coded image pair** accepted at ICPR 2020.

 ### Dependencies
 + python v3.6.8